 A baby can also inherit hereditary diseases within the womb which can cause a low birth weight.

 One final factor is the ethnic background of the parents.
 In the UK the birth weight of babies varies based on ethnicity, despite a baby's parents living in a similar socioeconomic environment.

-This study found that the average birth weigh for a white baby in the UK was 3416 kg, while an Indian baby, for example, had an average birth weight of 3072.
-However, they believed that only 10% of these ethnic differences in birthweight were explained by socioeconomic factors.
+This study found that the average birth weight for a white baby in the UK was 3416 kg, while an Indian baby, for example, had an average birth weight of 3072.
+However, they believed that only 10% of these ethnic differences in birth weight were explained by socioeconomic factors.

 For more information on the factors affecting a baby's birth weight, click here, or watch the video below.

 What happens if a baby is born underweight?

 The general rule of a low baby's birth weight is: The lower the birth weight, the greater the risk they face.

 Problems of low birth weight include low oxygen levels, breathing problems, issues with maintaining body temperature, feeding problems and a greater risk of infection.